Qubes-Community/Contents/README.md

 - [Qubes A.I. ](https://github.com/Qubes-Community/Qubes-A.I.) - Offline & Open Source, initially Voice Control only.
 Project is fresh and require hands to speed it up.
 - [Qubes-NAS](https://github.com/Qubes-Community/Qubes-NAS) - Securing your NAS systems.
 Project is fresh and require hands to speed it up.
 - [QubesTV](https://github.com/Qubes-Community/QubesTV) - Securing your SmartTV.
 Project development has started, extra hands are welcome.

-- More projects to come as volunteers start them up.
-A project must go beyond the complexity of a script/guide.
+More projects to come as volunteers start them up.
+A project must go beyond the complexity of a script/guide, and involve complexity of inter-connected scripts, issue tracking, long-term development and updates, or other reasons that justifies it to become project.

 <br />

 ### Community guide's ###